bluebrown/2tier-app/README.md

 There are several way resources can be created in Kubernetes.
 It is best practice to do it declarative via apply and yaml files.
 However, it can be a tedious task to write dozens of lines of error prone yaml by hand.

 In this post I am going to explore options to to utilize kubectl imperative commands to bootstrap the declarative yaml files.
+You can find the full code [on github](https://github.com/bluebrown/2tier-app).

 ## Dry Run